Ackee-Blockchain/wake/docs/testing-framework/cross-chain-testing.md

 # Cross-chain testing

-Woke testing framework supports testing multichain solutions.
+Wake testing framework supports testing multichain solutions.
 The API remains the same as for single-chain solutions.
 The only difference is that a `Chain` instance must be created for each chain.
 This instance must be passed to all API functions that accept a `chain` keyword argument.